'That boy’s got hope': The tiny gesture that gave a judge hope for a troubled teen

 The Rangatahi Court process is more intense and personalised than a standard 15-minute time slot given in Youth Court, with the young person expected to participate in pōwhiri, recite their pepeha and interact with all stakeholders throughout the hearing which, depending on the kōrero that may arise, can sometimes take up to three hours.

-The specialised court sits in 16 marae around the country, sparked from the vision of Chief District Judge Heemi Taumanu, who set up the first one in Gisborne in 2008.
+The specialised court sits in 16 marae around the country, sparked from the vision of Chief District Judge Heemi Taumaunu, who set up the first one in Gisborne in 2008.

-Judge Taumanu’s vision encouraged a wider appreciation for the value of culturally responsive justice by embedding the Rangatahi Courts in the New Zealand criminal justice system.
+Judge Taumaunu’s vision encouraged a wider appreciation for the value of culturally responsive justice by embedding the Rangatahi Courts in the New Zealand criminal justice system.

-In 2017, Judge Taumanu received the prestigious Veillard-Cybulski Award, an international tribute recognising innovative work with children and families in difficulty.
+In 2017, Judge Taumaunu received the prestigious Veillard-Cybulski Award, an international tribute recognising innovative work with children and families in difficulty.

 ‘Magic is unlocked’